carloseachaves/aws-polly/README.md

-Running PollyDemo Sample
+Aws PollyDemo Sample
 =============================================
+This project is based on https://github.com/awslabs/aws-sdk-android-samples/tree/master/PollyDemo

 This sample demonstrates how to use Amazon Polly client library on Android.
 This application uses AWS Cognito for authentication with Amazon Polly.

-## Requirements

-* AndroidStudio
-* Android API 10 or greater

 ## Using the Sample